faiaz-halim/environment/readme.md

 make cluster-config
 ```

-For custom images, assuming you already pushed images with proper tags in your private repository,
+For custom images, assuming you already pushed images with proper tags in your private registry, (make sure you made updates to ```custom``` folder files)

 ```
 make cluster-config-custom